CivMC/Civ/plugins/civmodcore-paper/README.md

 To compile CivModCore, you need JDK 17.

-Clone this repo, run ./gradlew shadowJar to create your jar, use ./gradlew publishToMavenLocal from your terminal if you are using maven to find this dependency.
-You can find the compiled jar in the project root's build/libs directory.
+Clone this repo, run ./gradlew build to create your jar, You can find the compiled jar in the paper `build/libs` directory.

 To get a full list of tasks, run ./gradlew tasks.